Discoverse FAQ

 Q: EAS used to be great resource for all things Star Trek.
 But since the Abrams movies, you focus on putting down new productions.
 I can't stand all your negativity any longer.

 A: That is not true.
 Your criticism sounds like EAS is an Anti-Abrams and Anti-Discovery site.
-But 80% of the site's content has nothing to do with the newest Star Trek, and even the content about the controversial Star Trek incarnations is not by far all about ranting.
+But most of the site's content has nothing to do with the newest Star Trek, and even the content about the controversial Star Trek incarnations is not by far all about ranting.
 You have a problem with a tiny percentage of EAS that is actually judgmental.
 Conversely, you fail to recognize that I criticize the errors of the "old" Star Trek series just as well.
 I may not have written essays on the canon issues of TMP or TNG because the site didn't yet exist when they were released, and also because the problems are very small compared to the Abramsverse or Discoverse.
-It is proportionate to comment on other Star Trek series besides the big offenders in single paragraphs, such as in the episode reviews.
+It is proportionate to comment on errors in other Star Trek series besides the big offenders in single paragraphs.

 Q: You pretend that you have to write rants about Discovery and to tag the series as a reboot "to save EAS"?
 What a melodramatic plea!
 Come on!